 The legalization of sports betting continues to spread across the United States.
-Sports betting in Massachusetts has been approved, and is expected to launch in the coming months.
-When the industry does launch in the Bay State, new bettors will want to have a full understanding of the basics.
-Whether it’s the NFL, the NBA, the NHL, or MLB, there will be various types of sports betting odds available on every major sport.
-Bettors in Massachusetts will soon be able to bet on just about anything, from point spreads and moneylines to prop bets and game totals.
+Now, it’s reached the Bay State.
+Sports betting in Massachusetts is here, so new bettors need a full understanding of the basics.
+Whether it’s the NFL, NBA, NHL or MLB, there are sports betting odds available on every major sport.
+Bettors in Massachusetts can wager on just about anything, from point spreads and moneylines to prop bets and game totals.

 Before you get into strategies and determine what type of sports bettor you will be, the first item every bettor needs to understand is how to read odds.
 On this page, we will take you through the basics of deciphering what the odds mean, with examples you might see when perusing a sportsbook app.
 We will also look at standard bets like the moneyline, point spread and over/under, and provide some general sports betting tips.

-When legal sports betting in Massachusetts launches, sports fans in the state will be able to browse through various types of wagers.
-Understanding how the odds and each type of bet works is a crucial part of sports betting.
+Now that sports betting in Massachusetts is legal, understanding how odds and bet types work is crucial.
 Whether you are a first-time bettor or a seasoned veteran, you must know how to read the odds in order to effectively place your bets.